mjoppich/igem_munich_2018/docs/methods.rst

 **ContamTool.py Output**

-Every single read file is assest for each reference.
+The read file is assest for each reference.
 ContamTool.py produces three images per reference from the generated data.
-A read length distribution of the original FastQ file/ files, and two pie charts showing the percentage of aligned and not aligned reads or bases.
+A read length distribution of the original FastQ file/ files and two pie charts showing the percentage of aligned and not aligned reads or bases.
-The collected data, as well as the paths to the images are dumped in a JSON file, per input file.
+The collected data, as well as the paths to the images are dumped in a JSON file for easy handling in the further steps.
 ::
     {
     "/pathToReference/ecoli_k12_mg1655.fasta":